matijakolaric-com/django-music-publisher/docs/introduction.rst

 Simple **royalty management** calculations can split received royalties among controlled writers and calculate publisher fees.

+Incoming data is accepted
+as a CSV file.
+If registrations are done using CWR, work matching is fully automatic.
-The incoming data is accepted in as a CSV file, and the output is a similar CSV file with additional rows and columns.
+Output is a similar CSV file with additional rows and columns.

 .. mermaid::